mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 Anti-aliasing versus jagged pixels
 """"""""""""""""""""""""""""""""""

 A starting inker might be inclined to always want to use anti-aliased brushes, after all, they look so smooth on the screen.
 However, while these look good on screen, they might become fuzzy when printing them.
 Therefore, Krita comes with two default types.
 Anti-aliased brushes like ink_brush_25 and slightly aliased brushes like ink_tilt, with the latter giving better print results.
 If you are trying to prepare for both, it might be an idea to consider making the inking page 600dpi and the color page 300dpi, so that the inking page has a higher resolution and the ‘jaggies’ aren’t as visible.
-You can turn any pixel brush into an aliased brush, by going :kbd:`F5` and ticking **Sharpness**.
+You can turn any pixel brush into an aliased brush, by going the :kbd:`F5` key and ticking **Sharpness**.

 Texture
 """""""